Add Welds

 The structural material properties for the default materials are listed in the following table.

-All bolt materials uses the same linear properties.
+All weld materials uses the same linear properties.

 The “Bilinear Isotropic Hardening” (BISO) uses the “Tensile Yield Strength” (Ry) as the yield limit and a tangent modulus of 1000 MPa.

 The “Add Butt Weld” is identical to “Add Fillet Weld” in all properties except for the “Weld Geometry Type”.
 Two geometries are available: “V-Butt Weld” and “Bevel Butt Weld”.
 In both cases the base geometry is assumed to have a chamfer where the weld material is placed, and a face connected to the weld section edge that defines the weld direction.
 The weld geometry is identified based on the angle between these two faces.
-The graphics display the throat thickness from the weld root up to the surface.
+The graphics display the throat thickness from the weld root up to the surface and the weld surface outline.

 Curved and cylindrical geometry is also supported.